-is an online livestream broadcast out of the Seattle area by John Bartlett, known to viewers as Foster Dad John.
-Through a local shelter known as Purrfect Pals, he takes in cats (usually expectant mothers that are about to have their litter) and cares for them, raising the kittens on webcam until they're are old enough to be fixed, after which they are adopted out to "forever homes" (usually people who have watched them on the webcam).
+The Critter Room is an online livestream broadcast out of the Seattle area by semi-retired Air Force veteran John Bartlett (known to viewers as Foster Dad John).
+Through a local shelter known as Purrfect Pals, he takes in cats (usually expectant mothers that are about to have their litter) and cares for them, raising the kittens on webcam until they're old enough to be fixed and vaccinated (after which they're adopted out to "forever homes").

 Tropes associated with The Critter Room include